 and fighting a hate-ray powered clone of Adolf Hitler

 alongside a walking pile of rocks

 that Fury realized that when the going gets weird, the weird turn pro.
-A flying base filled with Life Model Decoys
+And thus has followed a several-decades-long Crowning Moment Of Awesome

 - Actually a Doombot - His Life Model Decoys have been used for this.

 - Up to Eleven in Livewires when a bunch of them escape and form a hivemind.